 Hailed as “one of the finest American klezmer bands” by Songlines Magazine (UK), Metropolitan Klezmer performs an exhilarating range of musical treasure with astonishing agility and refreshing depth.
-Formed in 1994, this collaborative adventure of exceptional New York musicians combines the best of downtown, classical and World Music scenes to create inspired neo-traditional interpretations and compositions around a panoply of eclectic Yiddish repertoire: ethereal trance, rollicking dance, imaginatively-arranged Yiddish swing and tango, plus genre-expanding originals such as klezmer cumbia.
+The group is now celebrating its 20th anniversary with their fifth album, Mazel Means Good Luck — recorded live at The Emelin Theatre (including bonus tracks from Cooper Union Great Hall and J. Edgar Klezmer), and launching later this year.
+Touring coast-to-coast and broadcast worldwide (on HBO, PRI, NPR, WDR and many others), this collaborative adventure of exceptional New York musicians combines the best of downtown, classical and World Music scenes to create inspired neo-traditional interpretations and compositions around a panoply of eclectic Yiddish repertoire: ethereal trance, rollicking dance, imaginatively-arranged Yiddish swing and tango, plus genre-expanding originals such as klezmer cumbia.
 Metropolitan Klezmer bandmates bring together stylistic backgrounds from Latin jazz to funk and folk, zydeco and reggae to baroque, complete with panoramic instrumental array and multi-lingual vocals.
-Led by drummer-archivist Eve Sicular, the ensemble also explores such lesser-known gems as Soviet Yiddish theater melodies and drinking songs, gorgeous overlooked soundtrack tunes from vintage films set in Eastern Europe and the Lower East Side, and unexpected musical angles which transform familiar favorites from the inside out.
+Under the leadership of drummer-archivist Eve Sicular, the ensemble also explores such lesser-known gems as Soviet Yiddish theater melodies and drinking songs, gorgeous overlooked soundtrack tunes from vintage films set in Eastern Europe and the Lower East Side, and unexpected musical angles which transform familiar favorites from the inside out.
 Time Out New York extols the group: “Metropolitan Klezmer takes a scholarly approach to the genre’s history, yet never skimps on the exuberance at its core.”

 Music from Metropolitan Klezmer’s four award-winning CDs — praised by the UK’s Phat Planet as “brilliant and breathless… mixing levity with the gravity” — is heard in documentary features such as HBO’s SCHMATTA: Rags to Riches to Rags and Grace Paley: Collected Shorts, plus broadcasts worldwide: Public Radio International, CBC’s Roots & Wings, Argentina’s Radio Jai, Polish Radio Lublin, Australia’s Hot Club, UK’s Folkswagon, and WDR’s Funkhaus Europa.
 Live performance on international airwaves: CNN WorldBeat, ARD German TV’s Rhythms of New York, Ebru TV’s Rhythm & Roots.
 Soundscapes: Covent Garden / London (Royal Ballet: First Drafts), The Jewish Museum / NYC & Contemporary Jewish Museum / SF (Chagall and the Artists of the Russian Jewish Theater), New York Theatre Workshop / Wexner Center / national tour (SITI Company’s Score).
 The band’s recordings and special projects have received awards and support from The Sparkplug Foundation; OutMusic; The New York State Council on the Arts; and New York City’s Department of Cultural Affairs, among others.
 Cosmik Debris’ rave may explain the group’s wide appeal: “Metropolitan Klezmer is anything but stereotypical, and nothing but terrific.
 One of the best klezmer bands in the world today.”